noah-mclain/gen-text-ai/PREPROCESSING_IMPROVEMENTS.md

    - Added comprehensive error handling with detailed logging
    - Added traceback output for better debugging
    - Improved exception recovery to continue processing other datasets
+   - **NEW**: Added timeout mechanism to prevent hanging on slow datasets

 2. **Resource Management**